 Browsing through the DIY section on Pinterest, you’ll inevitably come across numerous tutorials that use “chalk paint” to create a beautiful, distressed finish on furniture.
 While this specialty paint has been popular for a few years, there are some misconceptions about what it is and what it’s used for.
 Here’s everything you need to know about chalk-style paint.

 What Is Chalk Paint?

 It’s also important to note what chalk paint is not.
 Despite its similar name, chalk paint is not the same as chalkboard paint.
 Chalkboard paint is another popular specialty product that turns any surface into a chalkboard, where you can write with chalk then easily erase it.
 Chalk paint, however, is more akin to standard wall paint, just with a different finish.
 You'll want to avoid drawing on your chalk paint, as it may ruin the surface.

 The History of Chalk Paint

 The term “chalk paint” is trademarked by the company Annie Sloan, which created it in 1990.
-Annie Sloan, the founder of the self-named company, wanted a paint that required less prep and was easier to work with, and when she couldn’t find a product that suited her needs, she created one!
+Annie Sloan, the founder of the self-named company, wanted a paint that required less prep and was easier to work with.
+When she couldn’t find a product that suited her needs, she created one.
 Over the next few decades, the formula was honed so the paint would adhere to just about any surface and require little to no preparation.

 Chalk paint quickly gained popularity, becoming the go-to for anyone creating distressed furniture or shabby chic decor.
 Today, other companies besides Annie Sloan sell similar products, but they’re branded as “chalk-like”, "chalky-style" or as having a “chalky finish.”

 The Best Uses for Chalk Paint